Austin-Marlatt/nasa-data-base/README.md

 ## Description

-A web application where users can view and interact with multiple NASA apis
+A web application where users can view and interact with multiple NASA APIs

 ## Installation